 - Q: What publications and maps are available for the Track and where can I get them?

-There are eight maps and nine Guidebooks that cover the Track.
+There are eight maps and eight Guidebooks that cover the Track.
 Each Guidebook corresponds to the relevant map (for example Guidebook 1 is to be used with Map 1).
-The ninth Guidebook is a walker resource designed to help people plan their trip and provide additional information about the Track and its surrounds.

 In addition there are several publications produced by the Foundation and the Parks and Wildlife Service that will assist you.
 Visit our online shop to purchase these.

 - Q: Where can I obtain the most up-to-date information on Track conditions?

 You can check the latest Track Conditions in the relevant Section by Section guide.
 It's also always a good idea to look at our News webpage.
 You can also contact the Parks and Wildlife Service district office found in the relevant Section by Section guide.

 - Q: Why do diversion maps have such a long date range?